stadlmax/pyFIFOtax/README.md

 For the reference rates, you might have to download a newer version depending on your report year.
 Currently, all years until 2022 are supported.
 And while it would be possible to have a variety of different foreign currencies based on this data, it is currently mainly intened in combination with USD.

+# ESPP and RSUs
+Shares coming from ESPPs or RSU lapses can be treated differently.
+With ESPP often being sold directly after they are bought, it could actually reduce the reporting burden as one wouldn't expect capital gains from these transactions.
+If users want to do so, they should indicate the separate treatment by noting down the shares with a different symbol in all relevant transactions, e.g. by using `NVDA-ESPP` and `NVDA-RSU` instead of only `NVDA`.
+The reporting then will separate them in different calculations.

 # Report Generation
 `create_report.py` will generate the report for you.
 Usage:
 ```